 The elephant scrub down has some complications

 Armed with buckets, I’m teamed up with a middle-aged British couple to scrub down an elephant named Tidtang.
-Tidtang takes the attention in stride and reminds me of a dowager Queen Victoria getting dressed by her attendants.
+Tidtang accepts the attention as her due, and reminds me of a dowager Queen Victoria getting dressed by her attendants.

 The problem is the male half of the British couple.
 I think he has a vendetta against me.
 Either that or he thinks I look dirtier than Tidtang because he kept tossing buckets of water over her muddy back and on to me, leaving streaks of mud down my shirt and soaking my hair.